stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 1. collectionID: ID for the collection as defined in collections table
 2. itemID: ID of item

+Only items in this table will be displayed in the Zotero browser.

 	CREATE TABLE IF NOT EXISTS collectionItems (
 		collectionID INT NOT NULL,